caprice-j/caprice-diary/content/post/2017-09-10-Probabilistic-Framework-of-Getting-Internships.md

 ## Background

 I like probability and statistics in that they are useful for organizing thoughts and details.
-This blog post is an attempt to use those mathmatical frameworks to understand complex things surrounding us like US software-engineer job market.
+This blog post is an attempt to use those mathematical frameworks to understand complicated things surrounding us like US software-engineer job market.

 ## Why job market?